twimbit/Monday-Wordpress-Integration/README.md

 ## Benefits

 ### Monday users would be able to do following Integrations -
-1. When a WordPress Post is created create a new item and sync future changes.
+1. When a WordPress Post is created, create a new item and sync future changes.
 Additionally -
 a.
 Assign user if exists.
 b.
 Assign Tags and categories using tags fields.
 c.
 Load Comments as updates to the posts.
 d.
 Synchronize post status and Monday status
 e.
 Add the preview post link.
-2. When a WordPress Page is created create a new item and sync future changes.
+2. When a WordPress Page is created, create a new item and sync future changes.

 3. When a new Monday item is created, Create a Draft post in WordPress.